Magdalen & Lasher Educational Foundation

 The aim of the Foundation is to support educational institutions and individuals in Hastings.

-At present the Magdalen and Lasher Educational Foundation annually invites all state schools in Hastings to make applications for major (£3,000+) or minor (up to £3,000) grants towards the cost of undertaking projects and activities for the educational benefit of students for which funding would not otherwise be available.
-Last year (2015-16) Trustees awarded Major grants (in excess of £3,000 each) amounting to £71,791 and Minor grants (of under £3,000 each) totalling £18,648.
-The scheme is now in its eighth year, and so far this year (2016-17) the Trustees have awarded Major Grants totalling £68,315 and Minor Grants worth £16,664.
+At present the Magdalen and Lasher Educational Foundation annually invites all state schools in Hastings to make applications for major (£5,000+) or minor (up to £5,000) grants towards the cost of undertaking projects and activities for the educational benefit of students for which funding would not otherwise be available.
+The scheme is now in its fifteenth year, and the Trustees have so far awarded five ‘Major’ Grants (in excess of £5,000 each) amounting to £45,600 and 17 ‘Minor’ Grants each of £5,000 or less, totalling £58,349.79.
+The Charity has awarded just over £1.3m under the Major and Minor Grants scheme since it began in 2009.

-The Foundation awards bursaries of up to £1,000 each to students who have undergraduate places at universities.
-Applications are invited through the local 6th Form Colleges (Parkwood and Bexhill College) as well as from individuals who are resident in the Borough or attended schools in the Borough.
+The Foundation awards bursaries of up to £1,500 each to students who have undergraduate places at universities.
+Applications are invited through the local 6th Form Colleges (ARK Alexandra and Bexhill College) as well as from individuals who are resident in the Borough or attended schools in the Borough.

 - be supported by a reference from 6th form tutor or a UCAS reference.